 In recognition of the importance of conserving the collections and of enabling scientists and scholars to study them properly, the University constructed the new Class of 1954 Environmental Science Center to house approximately half of the Museum’s collections and to provide space for collections-based teaching and research.

-Current efforts are addressing the conservation, education and research needs of the collections that make up the remaining portion of the Yale Peabody Museum’s more than 11 million specimens and objects requiring upgraded storage, lab and classroom facilities.
+Current efforts are addressing the conservation, education and research needs of the collections that make up the remaining portion of the Yale Peabody Museum’s approximately 13 million specimens and objects requiring upgraded storage, lab and classroom facilities.

 Until 1922, the directorship was unofficially assumed by the Curator of Geology.
 The title was first used officially in 1922.